| Safe Haskell | Safe-Inferred |

 interpretEffect :: (forall b.
 AST ops b -> m b) -> op (AST ops) a -> m a Source #

-Given a function that describes how to interpret AST
+Given a function that describes how to interpret ASTs and an effect,

 return the interpretation of the effect.